Pershing Drive–Arlington Boulevard Line: History

-2013 Proposed Changes

 In 2013, WMATA proposed to restructure the 4A, 4B, 4E, and 4H.
 Route 4A was to discontinue all service between Culmore and Seven Corners Transit Center.
 Service will be provided by the 26A, as it operates via Leesburg Pike.
 It was also to reduce travel times to Rosslyn station, as riders can transfer via East Falls Church station, where the 26A will operate.
 Route 4E was proposed to be converted to the 4B, to reduce redundancy to the 4B during morning peak hours.
 Route 4H was proposed to be converted to the 4A, to reduce redundancy to the 4A during peak hours.
 The 4A will be designated to operate via Arlington Boulevard, and the 4B to operate via North Pershing Drive.

 The reason why WMATA planned these changes was to reduce low ridership on the segment between Culmore and Seven Corners, and to clear bus bunching in the line.
 These changes was also to improve on-time performance of the route.

-December 2013 Changes

 On December 29, 2013, major changes occurred in the 4 line.
 The 4H was discontinued and is replaced by the 4A, and the 4E was converted into 4B trips.
 These changes was made to clear up bus bunching, as the 4E have the same stops as the 4B, and the 4H have the same stops as the 4A.
 Alongside with these changes, the 4A was truncated to Seven Corners.
 Alternate service to Culmore via Leesburg Pike was replaced by the Annandale–East Falls Church Line (route 26A).
 The 4A have Saturday service following the discontinuation of the 4H.

-June 2016 Changes

 On June 26, 2016, Saturday service of the 4A is eliminated, making the route a weekdays only route.
 The 4B remains unchanged, but now operates every 45 minutes on Saturday.

-June 2018 Changes
+In 2018, WMATA proposed to eliminate all 4A service outside of rush-hours due to low ridership, while increasing all Route 4B service to every 30 minutes.

 On June 24, 2018, the 4A midday service was eliminated, having the route to operate only during rush hours.
 All off-peak trips is now operated by route 4B.
 The short morning rush hour 4B trips is now extended from Arlington Forest to Seven Corners Transit Center, to improve ridership in the 4B.
 The bus frequency of the 4B was increased, from 60 minutes to 30 minutes on middays, and 75 minutes to 60 minutes on Sundays.